Karenfernandez1/FinancialLiteracyProject/README.md

 ### Analysis

 #### What is an ETF?
 An ETF is a collection of hundreds or thousands of stocks or bonds, managed by experts, in a single fund that trades on major stock exchanges, like the New York Stock Exchange, Nasdaq, and Chicago Board Options Exchange (Vanguard).
-You can think of it as a basquet of stocks.
+You can think of it as a basket of stocks.

 There are plenty of types of ETFs, such as equity, bond, commodities, sector ETFs, etc.